 How the body reacts during detoxification is different for everyone.
 While some people have an easier time with the detox treatment, others need close supervision to manage life-threatening withdrawal symptoms.
 Everlast Recovery Centers offers two types of detox: sub-acute and acute detox.
 This page discusses the sub-acute medical detox and the medications used during the treatment.

-Sub-Acute Medical Detox
+Sub-Acute Medical Detox in Riverside, CA.

 People who do not need continuous medical supervision during the detoxification process can admit into a sub-acute medical detox depending on the severity of their addiction and the types of substances that were being abused.

 Sub-acute detoxication can take place through a doctor’s office, a licensed outpatient program, or a residential detox facility.